 Why would Christianity rather forget Ya`aqov?
-On the one hand, it is possibly an uncomfortable embarrassment that Yeshua` had any living relatives surviving him for so long, let alone a "brother".
-On the other hand, if Ya`aqov were acknowledged as overall leader of Yeshua`'s Jewish followers after his death, then that poses a very difficult and disconcerting question over the position of St Peter, and the Church's claim that he was the head of the whole Christian Church (or what Christians perceive to have been the Christian Church).
+On the one hand, it is may have been an uncomfortable embarrassment that Yeshua` had any living relatives surviving him for so long, let alone a “brother”.
+On the other hand, if Ya`aqov were acknowledged as overall leader of Yeshua`’s Jewish followers after his death, then that poses a very difficult and disconcerting question over the position of St Peter, and the Church’s claim that he was the head of the whole Christian Church (or what modern Christians perceive to have been the Christian Church).

 However, in Acts 15, Peter is reprimanded for having relaxed the Law of Moses, and Paul is recalled to Jerusalem to explain his actions.
 Why would Peter be reprimanded if he had been the leader of the community?
 Why would a subordinate (supposedly James / Ya`aqov) be reprimanding his superior (supposedly Peter)?
 And why would Ya`aqov preside over the council meeting which disciplines Paul and, in my view, expels Christianity?

 The only answer can be that Ya`aqov was in fact Peter’s hierarchical superior, and Peter’s boss Ya`aqov was basically pulling him back to toe the party line